 The two nonprofits chosen as “Auction Partners” are Roots of Music and Junior Achievement.
 The other five “Grant Recipients” are Big Sky Ranch, Girls on the Run, Giving Hope, Bridge House/Grace House and the New Orleans Ballet Association.

 Each year, the Galatoire Foundation holds Christmas and Mardi Gras table auctions to assist in supporting local nonprofit organizations.
 Started in 2006, the Christmas and Mardi Gras table auctions have raised more than $2.2 million for local charities.
 Each fun and lively auction allows guests the opportunity to reserve a table on Galatoire’s famed first floor the Fridays before Christmas and Mardi Gras, which are two of the busiest days for the restaurant.
-Tickets for the Christmas auction are $50 per two individuals and may be purchased here.
+Tickets for the Christmas auction are $50 per two individuals.

 Since the inception, all proceeds have benefitted nearly two dozen New Orleans-area charitable organizations, from neighborhood rebuilding projects and crime prevention to youth programs and entrepreneurship efforts.
 Past recipients have included Dress for Success, Audubon Nature Institute, Liberty’s Kitchen, The Idea Village, The New Orleans Police and Justice Foundation and more.
 In the 2018 - 2019 season, the auctions raised more than $200,000.
 The Galatoire Foundation has been dedicated to giving back to the New Orleans community and region that has patronized Galatoire’s for generations.